thephpleague/thephpleague.github.io/README.md

 # Remove the output_prod folder (if it exists).
 rm -rf output_prod

-# Clone your existing project repository into this folder.
-# Be sure to update the repository URL for your project.
-git clone https://github.com/thephpleague/YOUR-PROJECT.git output_prod

-# Go to the output_prod folder.
-cd output_prod

-# Create new branch for the website files.
-git checkout --orphan gh-pages

-# Remove all files from the old working tree.
-git rm -rf .

-# Go back to your project's root folder.
-cd ..

 # Make sure you have the most current version of
 # the League's theme.
 sculpin update